D3rrickLa/EmberWealth/README.md

 # FIREFinance
-Track your trades while also interacting with a community of people dedicated to FIRE movement
+Track your trades while also interacting with a community of people dedicated to the FIRE movement

 ## Core Fetures